ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 Effective organizations are typically more productive, often provide higher-quality services, and are usually more financially successful than less effective organizations.<sup><a href="#SterzikThesis">15</a></sup>

 In recent years, managers in various industries have been burdened with workload due to an increase in business decision making and team management.
-Within constraints that management and labor unions may set, DAOs introduce a layer of operation into existing organizations and workplaces giving employees greater control and autonomy over their work while also helping to reduce managers' workloads.<sup><a href="#Chainwire">10</a></sup> Managers focus on providing the context team members need to prioritize and execute their high-impact work, increasing trust, engagement and ownership on teams, helping employees have a greater impact on the company's growth.<sup><a href="#JuliaMartins">16</a></sup>
+Within constraints that management and labor unions may set, DAOs may introduce a layer of operation into existing organizations and workplaces giving employees greater control and autonomy over their work while also helping to reduce managers' workloads.<sup><a href="#Chainwire">10</a></sup> Managers may increasingly focus on providing the context team members need to prioritize and execute their high-impact work, building trust, engagement and ownership on teams, helping employees have a greater impact on the company's growth.<sup><a href="#JuliaMartins">16</a></sup>

 ### References<a name="references"></a>